Skip to main content

 To check and debug pushTask operations:

-• The eventID returned by a successful pushTask API call shows the status of the indexing operation.
+• Check incoming events in the Connector Debugger on the Algolia dashboard.
+The eventID returned by a successful pushTask API call shows the status of the indexing operation.

 • To get real-time feedback, add the watch parameter to the pushTask API call.
 The response body reports errors and successes.